-According to KellyMom, if your milk contains ice crystals and has not completely thawed, it is still considered frozen and is therefore safe to refreeze.
-New research suggests that you may even be able to refreeze completely thawed breast milk.
-A 2016 study published in Breastfeeding Medicine found no bacterial build-up or significant nutritional decrease in breast milk that had been completely thawed in the refrigerator for up to eight hours and then refrozen.
+According to KellyMom, if your previously frozen milk contains ice crystals and has not completely thawed, it is still considered frozen and is therefore safe to refreeze.
+Some research suggests that you may even be able to refreeze completely thawed breast milk.
+A study published in Breastfeeding Medicine found no bacterial build-up or significant nutritional decrease in breast milk that had been completely thawed in the refrigerator for up to eight hours and then refrozen.

 Can I reuse breast milk my baby didn’t finish?